huynhbaotoan/q-dev-prompt-engineering/01-introduction.md

 **Less effective**: "Help me with Python."
 **More effective**: "Help me write a Python function that reads a CSV file, filters rows where the 'status' column equals 'active', and returns the filtered data as a list of dictionaries."

+- **Provide context**: Include relevant information about your project, language, and frameworks
+- **State your goal**: Clearly articulate what you're trying to accomplish
+- **Specify constraints**: Mention any limitations or requirements

+### Structure Your Prompts
+- **Use a consistent format**: Problem statement → Context → Specific request
+- **Break complex requests into steps**: Ask for one thing at a time
+- **Use appropriate technical terminology**: Be precise with technical terms

 ### Provide Context

 Include relevant information about your project, environment, and constraints.